variousauthors/the-valley/NEXTSTEPS.md

 - [x] fix bugs and implement feedback
   - [x] map is filling from the wrong blank when walking around
   - [x] bug: you can enter a door by pressing a or b and it is glitchy
-- [] parent/child maps so that you can exit a map from any side specified with a flag in metadata so you can turn it off for desert
+- [x] parent/child maps so that you can exit a map from any side specified with a flag in metadata so you can turn it off for desert
      - [x] implement it
      - [x] get all the appropriate maps using it
-     - [] make sub overwrorld maps more like "groves" and "ruins" rather than "paths" so that it makes sense to exit from wherever
-     - [] I wish it was possible to indicate the "edge of the map" better though... how did DQ do it?
-- [] try adding a 3 frame fade out/in when entering/exiting
+- [x] try adding a 3 frame fade out/in when entering/exiting
   - I think with parent/child implemented this will be important because it gives the player time to take their finder off the button if they want (DQ has this)
+- [x] folks stumbling into that first illusory wall
+  - [x] start the player outside, I think a lot of people felt like that was the only way they could go
+  - [x] originally that area was also a forest, maybe make it a forest again and make it optional so that a player would have to 1. go into that forest, 2. push up against random walls.
+Just reduces the probability of that happening first.
+  - [?] have it be a little town with 3 houses that all have basements but only one of them is connected to the underworld in that way
+    - maybe not!
+The player would visit each basement and would notice that one of them is surrounded by maze paths and they would push up against the walls in search of treasure

 - [] add missing sub-overworlds
   - [] add sub-overworld at 25, 16
   - [] connect 35, 30 to the underworld
+- [] maybe make sub overworld maps more like "groves" and "ruins" rather than "paths" so that it makes sense to exit from wherever
 - [] try doubling the movement speed in the underworld
 - [] try using a different scale of tree for sub-maps
 - [] try implementing a visual distinction between "inner maze" and outer maze
-- [] folks stumbling into that first illusory wall
-  - [] start the player outside, I think a lot of people felt like that was the only way they could go
-  - [] originally that area was also a forest, maybe make it a forest again and make it optional so that a player would have to 1. go into that forest, 2. push up against random walls.
-Just reduces the probability of that happening first.
-  - [] have it be a little town with 3 houses that all have basements but only one of them is connected to the underworld in that way
 - [] add a path from east to west across the desert so that the player isn't immediately thrown into the deep end... they can take the plunge if they want (it also connects east to west which is how the map was designed)